nischalstha/adjacency-matrix-graph/README.md

 # adjacency-matrix-graph
-a C program that determines if an undirected graph is connected using adjacency matrix representation of graph
+a C++ program that determines if an undirected graph is connected using adjacency matrix representation of graph